 What is HPV?

-Human Papillomavirus (HPV) is a viral infection of the skin and the linings of the body cavities.
-It is transmitted through skin to skin contact and usually has no symptoms at all.
+Human Papillomavirus (HPV) is a viral infection which affects the linings of the body cavities and the skin.
+There are usually no symptoms of the infection and it is transmitted via skin to skin contact.

 Eight out of ten people will be infected from the virus at some point of their lives in the UK.
 The virus mostly occurs on fingers hands, mouth and genitals.
 There are many different types of HPV from which most are harmless, but around 30 of them can cause cancer (cervical cancer).

-We provide cervical smear tests and screening for human papilloma virus as part of your smear test.
+We provide private cervical smear tests and HPV tests as part of your overall smear test.
 We also offer subtyping of HPV if your test comes back positive.
 This will help us to determine whether your virus strain is high or lower risk.

 We also offer Gardasil, which is a vaccine against human papilloma virus.
 If you have not been sexually active, this can be administered to a woman of any age.
 If you have been sexually active, we recommend checking your current HPV status first.